 - Petty cash must not be used for recurring expenses.

 - Petty cash may not be used for reimbursements, to cash checks, or to make salary advances or loans.
 Petty cash must not be used to make payments for services with the sole exception of payments to research study participants for taking part in a research study or survey.
 Departments are responsible for ensuring that payments to a single individual or entity do not exceed $100 per transaction and $599.99 per calendar year.
 In all cases, the department must maintain a record of the name, address, and Social Security Number of the study participant as well as the name and date of the study.
-(Refer to the policy IRM-014, Protection and Use of Social Security Numbers and the Procedure: Compensation to Research Trial Participants.)
+(Refer to the policy IRM-003: Data Protection of University Information and the Procedure: Compensation to Research Trial Participants.)